qiangliu-sd/Windows11-self-signed-certificate/README.md

 pvk2pfx -pvk "$MySPC.pvk" -spc "$MySPC.cer" -pfx "$MySPC.pfx" -po $MyPwd
 ```
+Three files with types of .cer, .pvk, and .pfx will be created in the current dir.

 ### 2. Make a self-signed certificate trusted:
 > PS > certmgr.msc